Groove852/pr_display_control_ros2/README.md

 - **big_display_controller:** This code connects to the ROS2 topics used by the app_controller, extracts data and layout information, and sends it to the robot's main display.

-- **small_display_controller:** This code controls a secondary display on the robot, displaying images and text.
-It offers functions for showing images and overlaying text.
+- **small_display_controller:** This code controls a secondary display on the robot, displaying images.

 ## Demo